Gabyfle/Pong/README.md

 ## How does it works
 ### Protocol
-This protocol is based on UDP to ensure a minimum efficiency
+This protocol is based on UDP to ensure a minimum efficiency.
+During all the server life, players are identified by their authentification key.
   * #### General operation
     * On the first player connexion, we generate a random string that will be his authentification key
     * Each time the client send some data, he send his authentification key with it so that the server can check that it's a current player